Mightybaac/Pi-Blockchain-Build-Automation/README.md

 Pi (π) is a new generation blockchain technology that utilizes an improved consensus mechanism called IPoS (Improved Proof of Stake).
 It aims to achieve a balance between fairness and efficiency.
 Pi introduces a new incentive algorithm to attract users and construct the Pi network.

-This automation script simplifies the build process for the Pi blockchain project by cloning the repository, updating submodules, creating the build directory, and building the project using cmake.
+This automation script simplifies the build process for the Pi blockchain project by cloning the repository, updating submodules, creating the build directory, and building the project using CMake.

 ## Repository Contents